Magotchi/lpid-core-documents/LPID core documents.md

 The By-Laws of the Party may be amended by a majority vote of the delegates at any Regular Convention of the Party, or by a vote of three-fourths of the State Central Committee at any other time.

-## ARTICLE XIII: CONVENTION GOVERNMENT
+## ARTICLE XIII: Convention Government

 The convention of the Party shall be governed by the applicable Convention Rules of the National Party unless otherwise amended by the convention.
 Matters not specifically addressed by convention rules will be governed by Robert's Rules of Order Newly Revised.

-## ARTICLE XIV: CONSTITUTION
+## ARTICLE XIV: Constitution

 ### SECTION 1